Water privatization: Increasing efficiency and improving service quality

-Water privatization is seen by some as a solution to improving poorly managed public water utility systems.
+Water privatization is seen by some of its proponents, particularly those of a neoliberal socio-economic perspective, as a solution to improving poorly managed public water utility systems.
 Symptoms of poor management can include low water bill collection, high water losses (known as non-revenue water), and intermittent water supply, sometimes lasting only for a few hours a day or a few days per week.
 In Algeria, Saudi Arabia, Colombia and Cuba increasing efficiency and improving service quality were principal motives for water privatization.
 In these cases, the argument to privatize water is predicated on the belief that by adopting a market-based approach to the management of water, the service provider will be incentivized by profit to increase efficiency and improve service quality.
 Some critics argue that this belief is misguided because the water utility sector is typically monopolized by one private company.
 They claim that this counteracts many of the advantages associated with the market economy because without competition between multiple water service businesses there is nothing to drive prices down and levels of efficiency up.